K2 R&D: Super GT

-The team switched from Yokohama to Bridgestone tyres in 2017.
-Both Kurosawa & Gamou took pole position in the opening race and placed 2nd in the race.
-At the 6th race, the Suzuka 1000 km, they made a trick of pitting on the first lap, which turned out to be a good idea, and excellent pace allowed them to overtake Tsuchiya Engineering's VivaC 86 MC to win the race and take the top spot in the points rankings once again.
-However, in the next race in Thailand, the team made the mistake of lowering the jack while changing tires during pit work, and GOODSMILE RACING & Team UKYO, allowing the latter to lead by a large margin.
-In the final race, two front wheels were changed, and in the final stages Gamou caught ARTA's no-stopping car and took the lead, winning the race, but GOODSMILE RACING & Team UKYO finished in 3rd place, so they missed out on the title.
-They finished 2nd in the championship, the highest in team history that time.
 In 2018, the team entered the final race in 2nd place in the standings, but there was a 12-point difference from car No. 55 in first place in the rankings.
 The conditions were tough, with the difference in points between 3rd place and lower, depending on the winning position and the No. 55 car.
 However, in qualifying, car No. 55 sank to 10th place, while it took 2nd place.
 In the race, they had trouble with car No. 0 right after the start, which caused them to drop in the rankings, but they were helped by the troubles of car No. 88, which was running in the lead, and were able to take the lead by staying in front of car No. 0 through a strategy of not changing tires.
-They overcame cars No. 31 and No. 0, which were also competing for the title, to take their first win of the season, while car No. 55 finished in 8th place, making them both the team's first to win the double titles of Driver's Champion and Team Champion.
+They overcame cars No. 31 and No. 0, which were also competing for the title, to take their first win of the season, while car No. 55 finished in 8th place, making them both the team's first to win the double titles of Driver's Champion and Team Champion, with drivers Haruki Kurosawa and Naoya Gamou.

 For 2019, the team originally keep their same winning line up, but Togo Suganami replaced Kurosawa for the last two rounds of the season.
 From the 2020 season, the team race in the new AMG GT3 EVO.
 The team keept Gamou, and made Suganami the second driver.
 Takuro Shinohara transferred from Audi Team Hitotsuyama to K2 R&D LEON Racing, taking the place of Togo Suganami.
 Team director, Haruki Kurosawa, entered the fifth round at Suzuka as the team's third driver.
 It marked Kurosawa's first Super GT appearance as a driver since the 2019 Fuji GT 500 Mile Race.